Cuban solenodon: Appearance

-With small eyes, and dark brown to black hair, the Cuban solenodon is sometimes compared to a shrew, although it most closely resembles members of the family Tenrecidae, of Madagascar.
+With small eyes, and dark brown to black hair, the Cuban solenodon is sometimes compared to a shrew, although it most closely resembles members of the family Tenrecidae of Madagascar.
 It is 16–22 in long from nose to tail-tip and resembles a large brown rat with an extremely elongated snout and a long, naked, scaly tail.

 Status

 Willy Ley wrote in 1964 that the Cuban solenodon was, if not extinct, among "the rarest animals on earth".
 It was declared extinct in 1970, but was rediscovered in 1974.
-Since 1982, it has been listed as an endangered species, in part because it only breeds a single litter of one to three in a year, and because of predation by the invasive small Asian mongoose introduced by humans.
-The species is also thought to be threatened by deforestation, habitat degradation due to logging and mining, and predation by feral cats and dogs.
+Since 1982, it has been listed as an endangered species, in part because it only breeds a single litter of one to three in a year (leading to a long population recovery time), and because of predation by invasive species, such as small Indian mongooses, black rats, feral cats, and feral dogs.
+The species is also thought to be threatened by deforestation as well as habitat degradation due to logging and mining.
+However, there is very little conservation attention given to the species.

-Distribution
+Distribution and habitat

-It is endemic to mountainous forests in eastern Cuba, in the provinces of Holguín, Guantánamo, and Santiago de Cuba.
+It is endemic to mountainous forests in the Nipe-Sagua-Baracoa mountain range of eastern Cuba, in the provinces of Holguín, Guantánamo, and Santiago de Cuba, though subfossil evidence showed it once inhabited throughout the island.
 It is nocturnal and travels at night along the forest floor, looking for insects and small animals on which to feed.